rohitbhati-rb/Go/README.md

     }
     ```
 - Method Sets: It is a set of methods that are available to a data type.
 It is an useful way to encapsulate functionality.

+## Interfaces
+- It is a blueprint for a method set.
+- It specifies a method set and is a powerful way to introduce modularity in Go.
+- They describe all the methods of a method set by providing the function signature for each method, but do not implement them.
+- A type implements an interface by implementing its methods.
+- Interfaces are implemented implicitly in Golang, so there is no specific keyword for the same.
+- Syntax:

+    ```golang
+    type <interface name> interface {
+        // Method signatures
+    }

+    type StudentData interface {
+        getStudentName() string
+        getStudentRollno() int
+        getStudentPercentage() float64
+    }
+    ```